-Evelyn Lozada Rejoins ‘Basketball Wives’ — This Is Why She Has Beef With Jackie Christie
+Evelyn Lozada Rejoins ‘Basketball Wives’: This Is Why She Has Beef With Jackie Christie

 In less than two weeks, Basketball Wives Season 6 will premiere on VH1 and with it comes a showdown that a lot of fans have been waiting for.
 Evelyn Lozada, who starred in the original Basketball Wives in Miami is joining up with old friends Shaunie O’Neal and Tami Roman to make this what some are calling an all-star cast.
-The bigger and more exciting issue is that Jackie Christie has major beef with Evelyn Lozada and when the two women square off, it could be on of the most epic feuds the show has ever seen.
+The bigger and more exciting issue is that Jackie Christie has a major beef with Evelyn Lozada, and when the two women square off, it could be on of the most epic feuds the show has ever seen.

-There seems to be some question about why Jackie Christie is angry with Evelyn Lozada according to a new VH1 report.
-Apparently, someone hasn’t been paying attention because when Jackie said that Evelyn got herself involved in family business, she’s talking about her estranged daughter TaKari and the GoFundMe account she had going last year as the Inquisitr reported.
+There seems to be some question about why Jackie Christie is angry with Evelyn Lozada, according to a new VH1 report.
+Apparently, someone hasn’t been paying attention because when Jackie said that Evelyn got herself involved in family business, she’s talking about her estranged daughter TaKari and the GoFundMe account she had going last year, as the Inquisitr reported.

 ????Happy Sunday! #bbwla6 @vh1 face | @syd4makeup???? hair| @glamsquadla #DougChristie #NBA #sacramentokings #sacproud